 - Lock screen

 - Client app.
-It’s an app that receives push notifications.
+It's an app installed on the user's device that receives push notifications.

 - App server.
-This server sends notifications to the app.
+This server hosts applications and sends notifications to the app.

-The two major mobile operating systems, Android and iOS, have different approaches to enabling push notifications.
-For instance, Android grants permission automatically after a user installs an app.
+Keep in mind that the two major mobile operating systems, Android and iOS, have different approaches to enabling push notifications.
+For instance, Android grants permission automatically after Android users install an app.

-The main goal of push notifications is to provide businesses with an opportunity to deliver helpful, timely content, provide additional value, and keep the customer engaged.
+The main goal of push notifications is to allow businesses to deliver helpful, timely content, provide additional value, and keep the customer engaged.
 For example, push notifications can share:

 - Flight information updates